 How rare or common are each of the 16 different personality types?
 Where do you fall on the scale?
 Does gender change the frequency of personality types?
 You will find the results that answer these questions on this page.

 - The Percentages of the 16 Personalities

 The Percentages of the 16 Personalities

-It should come as no surprise that the data on how 16 Myers Briggs personality types are distributed is already well established.
-It is derived from data from the Meyers and Briggs Foundation themselves and, in the following article, you will see the curated statistics regarding each type in the United States’ population.
+It should come as no surprise that the data on how 16 Briggs personality types are distributed is already well established.
+It is derived from data from the 16 Personalities Foundation themselves and, in the following article, you will see the curated statistics regarding each type in the United States’ population.
 For ease of reading, each batch of four personality types is categorized according to the temperament it belongs under.
 The discovery that these “batches” share similarities among each other, based on their personality preference, can be attributed to David Keirsey, Ph.D, a renowned clinical psychologist, author and professor at California State University, Fullerton.